Pier-Two/Lantern/README.md

 # Lantern

-Lantern is a light client for Ethereum that can track its Proof of Stake consensus in a fully peer-to-peer manner.
+Lantern is a lightweight command-line application designed to track Ethereum's Proof of Stake consensus entirely through a peer-to-peer network.

 ## Prerequisites